 Output: Capture imagery are processed using specialised software that quantifies the brightness of each pixel in the image, outputting a ‘heatmap’ of brightness.
-This allows us to determine the spatial distribution of all light in the sky (including sky glow), the source of light, and, following repeated surveys, how levels of light changes over time.
+This allows us to determine the spatial distribution of all light in the sky (including sky glow), the source of light, and, following repeated surveys, how levels of light change over time.

 Do you need to monitor light across a wide area in realtime?

 Application: A Sky Quality Meter (SQM) measures the brightness of the sky directly overhead.
 By placing a fixed array of SQMs in the the area within and surrounding your development site, you will be able to monitor the real-time brightness of your development and at nearby sensitive habitats.

 Features: SQMs are lightweight (<1 kg), operate continuously for the life-time of the development using a solar panel and in-built battery, transmit data wirelessly via an in-built LoRa (long-range) WiFi module (up to distances of 10 km), and can be used almost anywhere there is an unobstructed view overhead.
 Transmitted data is stored on a designated server and made accessible via a client-specific login as an interpolated "heatmap" of brightness.

 Output: SQMs output a single value indicating sky brightness overhead.
 We can look at how light changes at a single point over time, or we can use values from multiple monitoring locations to model the light between points and generate an interpolated “heatmap” of brightness that changes as updated measurements are received from each SQM.

 Do you need to audit your current lighting against a specific standard or manufacturer specifications?